ronthetech/til/git/list-git-commands.md

-# List a Bunch of Git Commands
+# How to List a Bunch of Git Commands

 ---